 3.4 Perception of information

 A study on the perception of tourist information of PMW Temple found that most Thai tourists perceive information from friends or family the most, following by personal experience, and the least is publishing media.
-Table 4 shows the majority of Thai and foreign tourists’ perceived travel information from friends and families.
+The majority of Thai and foreign tourists’ perceived travel information from friends and families.
 The second channel was from personal experience, and the least from print media (3.2%) for Thai tourists and no foreign tourists perceived information from the application Line.